juseljuk/watsonx-orchestrate-workshop/part6-mcp-servers/README.md

 "What accessories do you recommend?"
 ```

->NOTE: You might not have all the products in the dummy database, so your agent might come back saying it doesn't have that specific product.
+>**NOTE**: You might not have all the products in the dummy database, so your agent might come back saying it doesn't have that specific product.
 You can check the dummy data looking at your `product-catalog-server.py` file in the toolkits folder.

 ---